dosbox-staging/dosbox-staging/README.md

 ## Build instructions

-Read [INSTALL](INSTALL) file for a general summary about dependencies and configure options and [BUILD.md](BUILD.md) for the comprehensive compilation guide.
+Read [BUILD.md](BUILD.md) for the comprehensive compilation guide.
 You can also use helper script [`./scripts/build.sh`](scripts/build.sh), that performs builds for many useful scenarios (LTO, FDO, sanitizer builds, many others).

 ### Linux, macOS